-The names and telephone numbers of the nearest First Aiders can also be obtained from the Health and Safety team at health&safety@leedscitycollege.ac.uk
+The names and telephone numbers of the nearest First Aiders can also be obtained from the Health and Safety team on 2166334.

 Accident and incident reporting

 All accidents, incidents and dangerous occurrences must be reported to, and recorded by College staff.